fs.promises and FileHandle Cleanup

 Migration Pitfalls

-A few mistakes tend to appear during migration.
+A few mistakes show up often during migration.

-Forgetting to await.
-An async function that calls writeFile() without await returns immediately.
-The write continues in the background, and a later line that depends on the file may fail intermittently.
+Forgetting to await is the easiest one.
+An async function that calls writeFile() without await returns before the write finishes.
+Any later code that assumes the file is already written may fail intermittently.

-Mixing sync and promise in the same function.
-Code sometimes calls fs.existsSync() before await readFile().
-It works, but the synchronous check blocks the event loop.
-In an async function, keep the path asynchronous:
+Avoid mixing sync checks into async flows unless you have a reason.
+Code sometimes does fs.existsSync() before await readFile().
+It works, but the sync check blocks the event loop.
+In async code, keep the path async -

 try {